-R19 the importance of permission-

-seeking and giving in relationships with

-O a l'an a friends, peers and adults All of the constant

-Online R20 that people sometimes behave All of these aspects are

-relationships differently online, including by pretending covered in lessons within

-to be someone they are not. the Puzzles:

-R21 that the same principles apply to

-online relationships as to face-to-face Relationships

-relationships, including the importance of Changing Me

-respect for others online including when Celebrating

-we are anonymous.
-Difference

-R22 the rules and principles for keeping safe online, how to recognise risks,

-harmful content and contact, and how to

-report them.

-R23 how to critically consider their online

-friendships and sources of information

-including awareness of the risks

-associated with people they have never

-met.

-R24 how information and data is shared

-and used online.

-Being safe R25what sorts of boundaries are All of these aspects are

-appropriate in friendships with peers and covered in lessons within

-others (including in a digital context). the Puzzles:

-R26 about the concept of privacy and the

-implications of it for both children and Relationships

-adults; including that it is not always right Changing Me

-to keep secrets if they relate to being Celebrating

-safe.
-Difference

-R27 that each person's body belongs to them, and the differences between

-appropriate and inappropriate or unsafe

-physical, and other, contact.

-R28 how to respond safely and

-appropriately to adults they may

-encounter (in all contexts, including

-online) whom they do not know.

-R29 how to recognise and report feelings

-of being unsafe or feeling bad about any

-adult.

-R30 how to ask for advice or help for

-themselves or others, and to keep trying

-until they are heard,

-R31 how to report concerns or abuse,

-and the vocabulary and confidence

-needed to do so.

-R32 where to get advice e.g. family, acheal and/or other accuracy.

-school and/or other sources.
+R18 what a stereotype is, and how stereotypes can be unfair, negative or destructive R19 the importance of permission-seeking and giving in relationships with Ouling friends, peers and adults Online relationships R20 that people sometimes behave differently online, including by pretending to be someone they are not.
+R21 that the same principles apply to online relationships as to face-to-face relationships, including the importance of respect for others online including when we are anonymous.
+R22 the rules and principles for keeping safe online, how to recognise risks, harmful content and contact, and how to report them.
+R23 how to critically consider their online friendships and sources of information including awareness of the risks associated with people they have never met.
+R24 how information and data is shared All of these aspects are covered in lessons within the Puzzles: Relationships Changing Me Celebrating Difference and used online.
+Being safe R25what sorts of boundaries are appropriate in friendships with peers and others (including in a digital context).
+R26 about the concept of privacy and the implications of it for both children and adults; including that it is not always right to keep secrets if they relate to being safe.
+R27 that each person's body belongs to them, and the differences between appropriate and inappropriate or unsafe physical, and other, contact.
+R28 how to respond safely and appropriately to adults they may encounter (in all contexts, including online) whom they do not know.
+R29 how to recognise and report feelings of being unsafe or feeling bad about any adult.
+R30 how to ask for advice or help for themselves or others, and to keep trying until they are heard, R31 how to report concerns or abuse, and the vocabulary and confidence needed to do so.
+R32 where to get advice e.g. family, school and/or other sources.
+All of these aspects are covered in lessons within the Puzzles: Relationships Changing Me Celebrating Difference